aka: Signature Spell

 - Belial has Sodom's Fire/Fire of Gomorrah, and Nebiros has Necromancy.

-- In Pokemon, Important trainers such as Gym Leaders and Champions will each have a Signature Mon they use throughout their appearances in the franchise.
+- In Pokémon, Important trainers such as Gym Leaders and Champions will each have a Signature Mon they use throughout their appearances in the franchise.
 There are instances of multiple trainers using the same signature Pokemon (Lucario as a good example)and at other times a trainer will switch between different Pokemon as their main (such as Erika and Blaine).

 - Kingdom Hearts has Riku's Dark Aura, which has been usable as an ultimate attack in all of his playable appearances since the first game (where it was the strongest attack of Riku possessed by Xehanort's Heartless in his second boss fight at Hollow Bastion), although he had another version of Dark Aura in KHII when present as a party member for The World That Never Was that functioned as a volley of Dark Firaga-like projectiles.
 Roxas also has a Limit Break called Magic Hour, where he surrounds himself with six pillars that rotate before shooting out in all directions, causing severe damage.
-Sora would later come to inherit this his ultimate attack in 3D with slightly altered behavior but the same overall graphic to it.
+Sora would later come to inherit this his ultimate attack in 3D with slightly altered behavior and a new name (Salvation) but the same overall graphic to it.

 - 8-Bit Theater's Black Mage and his Hadoken.